MacMeDan/macmedan.github.io/_posts/2016-11-20-Minimal-JSQMessagesViewController-Using-Swift-3.markdown

 Once this has complete you need to navigate to your projects directory(folder).
 You can open Folders by using the command `cd path/to/file` and you can back out of folders with the command `..` but instead of navigating one folder at a time lets just open terminal type `cd ` and then drag our project from the finder window onto the terminal window.
 This will print out the path to the project for us.
 Hit enter and you are now at your projects base directory.

-<h3>Step 3.
-Adding [cocoapods][cocoapods] to your project</h3>
+<h4>Step 3.
+Adding cocoapods to your project</h4>
 Now that you are at your base directory just type
 {% highlight linenos %}
 pod init
 {% endhighlight %}

 This creates a podfile for you.
-This is where you can manage cocoapods that you incorporate in your app.
-So Open that file up in any text editor you prefer.
+This is where you can manage `pods` that you incorporate in your app.
+Open this file up in your favorite text editor.
-<h3>Step 4.
-Adding JSQMessagesViewController to your project</h3>
+<h4>Step 4.
+Adding JSQMessagesViewController to your project</h4>
 This is the bear minimum you need to have in your podfile.

 {% highlight linenos %}